How does Nerve Damage and Neuropathic Pain differ?

 • Numbness:

 If a nerve has been damaged, it may no longer be able to transmit sensations from one part of the body to another.
-This can cause numbness in the limbs and/or genitals.
+This can cause numbness in the limbs and genitals.

 Like neuropathic pain, when a nerve senses pain, this may cause severe pain in the affected muscles.

 When a nerve has been damaged, it may still be able to send pain signals to a person’s brain.
-In some cases, this pain may be felt in the rest of the body.
+This pain may sometimes be felt in the rest of the body.

 Nerve damage may cause any of these symptoms: